Etudes and Variations on Nonlinear Dynamics and Chaos

 Further theory is provided by this monograph by S. Pope titled simply Turbulent Flows ; see pp. 111-122.

 We will heuristically prove that all turbulent jets into stationary environment have full opening angle slightly less than 20o.
 For this, one splits the flow into the bulk flow part and turbulent fluctuating part.
-Eddies have a preferred scale (also called mixing length) and rotate at a speed adjusted to the gradient of velocity in the underlying jet.
+Eddies have a preferred scale (called mixing length) and rotate at a speed adjusted to the gradient of velocity in the underlying jet.
 Momentum of the fluid in x-direction (along jet) is approximately conserved, from which it follows that the velocity near the central peak of speed of the flow falls with distance as 1/x.
-The sideways diffusion laws are also known and result in the forumula for mean-square distance travelled in time t, in the form r2 = ν t, a relationship also common in random walk, diffusion of tracer chemicals in the still air, and many other diffusion processes.
+The sideways diffusion laws are also known and result in the forumula for mean-square distance travelled in time t, in the form r2 = ν t, a relationship also common in random walk, diffusion of tracer chemicals in still air, and many other diffusion processes.
 Together, r- and x-motion provide a formula for half-thickness of a round jet at distance x from the nozzle: r(x)= x/B, where B is a pure number equal to 6.
 Full opening angle of jet's cone is 2 atan(1/B) = 19°.

 There are many applications for the knowledge of turbulent jets.
 Now you understand that there is a beautiful self-similarity, manifesting itself as a universal constant, the opening angle of a turbulent jet ≈ 20 degrees (full angle), if the jet enters a stationary air or water -- what enters what is unimportant, as long as there is no big density difference, which might affect the mixing.
 But temperature difference is not important, at least in horizontal flows, since in the vertical direction it produces force of buoyancy, which may stop or accelerate the jet's motion.